Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Introduction

-Let $I_1$, $I_2$, $I_3$ be the complex structures corresponding to the above frame in the bundle of hyperk\"ahler symplectic forms and consider an open covering of the sphere of hyperk\"ahler complex structures $\smash{ S^2 = \{x_1 I_1 + x_2 I_2 + x_3 I_3 \ | \ x_1^2 + x_2^2 + x_3^2 = 1 \} }$ with two sets obtained by removing the points on the sphere corresponding to $I_3$~and~$-I_3$, respectively.
-In what follows we will refer to the elements of this cover as the polar regions, and to their intersection as the tropical region of the twistor sphere.
-Regarding the sphere as a complex projective line, consider also a complex affine parameter $\zeta$ corresponding to one of the charts of a holomorphic coordinate atlas associated to this covering, chosen such that the two removed points correspond to \mbox{$\zeta = 0$} and \mbox{$\zeta = \infty$}, respectively.
+In this paper we develop a geometric framework in which these seemingly very different extensions of the two fundamental notions of continuous Killing symmetry can be understood in a unified manner as manifestations of the presence of what we will call \textit{twisted hyperk\"ahler symmetries}.
+To define these, it helps if we reformulate first the above action conditions in twistor space language.
+Consider an open covering of the sphere of hyperk\"ahler complex structures\,---\,\textit{i.e.}~of $\smash{ S^2 = \{x_1 I_1 + x_2 I_2 + x_3 I_3 \, | \, x_1,x_2,x_3 \in \mathbb{R}, \, x_1^2 + x_2^2 + x_3^2 = 1 \} }$\,---\,with two open sets obtained by removing the points on the sphere corresponding to $-I_3$~and~$I_3$, respectively.
+In what follows we will refer to the elements of this cover as the \textit{polar} regions (\textit{northern} and \textit{southern}), and to their intersection as the \textit{tropical} region of the twistor sphere.
+Regarding the sphere as a complex projective line, let also $\zeta$ be a complex affine parameter for the northern chart of the holomorphic coordinate atlas associated to this covering, chosen such that the two removed points are labeled by \mbox{$\zeta = 0$} and \mbox{$\zeta = \infty$}, respectively.
+On the twistor space, one has a globally-defined holomorphic 2-form supported on the twistor fibers and twisted by the $\mathcal{O}(2)$ bundle over the twistor projective line, whose tropical component takes in a standard local trivialization the form